About | Faculty BIOS | APPLICATion Requirements

 APPLICAtion Requirements

-Each applicant is required to submit 1) a registration form, and 2) an audition video.
+Each applicant is required to submit 1) a registration form, and 2) a placement video.

 Video Guidelines